 Perhaps you've heard there's a tax break available for hiring a relative to be a baby sitter.
-Well, yes and no. If by "baby sitter," you mean someone to watch a kid for a night, you can't write that off on your taxes.
-But if you mean someone to provide childcare while parents work, it depends.
-Some relatives don't qualify.
+Well, yes and no. If by "baby sitter," you mean someone to watch a child for a night, you can't write that off on your taxes.
+But if you mean someone to provide child care while parents work, it depends.
+Not every instance of paying a family member for child care qualifies.

 Taxpayers can claim the credit for costs paid to certain relatives, but not to others.
-You can't claim child-care payments made to your spouse.
+You can't claim child care payments made to your spouse.
 You also can't claim payments made to the parent of the child being cared for.
 For example, if you or your spouse has a child from a previous relationship, and you pay the other parent to watch the child, those payments don't qualify for the credit.
 You can't claim payments to anyone else you claim as a dependent on your tax return.
 Finally, you can't claim payments to another of your children under age 19, regardless of whether that person is your dependent.
-Payments to your own parents, grandparents, siblings, aunts, uncles and cousins are generally allowed.
+Payments to grandparents baby-sitting taxes, siblings, aunts, uncles and cousins are generally allowed.

 - Photodisc/Photodisc/Getty Images